ashyshka/kbot/README.md

 # kbot

-# Create simple telegram bot to executing some command
+# Creating simple telegram bot to executing some command

 **Step by stem instruction to reproducing this**